 You may face some challenges as you pursue your career option—paying for your education, arranging accommodations if you have a disability, finding day care and so on.
 Planning how you’ll handle these situations will help you get ready to focus on your goals.

 In the career planning process, getting ready to make your career move can sometimes bring you face to face with difficult decisions and hard realities.
-If you’re feeling confused or overwhelmed at this point, you may want to seek some career planning advice by calling the Alberta Supports Contact Centre.
+If you’re feeling confused or overwhelmed at this point, you may want to seek some career planning advice by calling Alberta Supports.

 Be ready to take action